siderolabs/talos/docs/website/content/v0.6/en/configuration/v1alpha1.md

 Used to partition, format and mount additional disks.
 Since the rootfs is read only with the exception of `/var`, mounts are only valid if they are under `/var`.
 Note that the partitioning and formating is done only once, if and only if no existing  partitions are found.
+If `size:` is omitted, the partition is sized to occupy full disk.

 Type: `array`